jumpinjackie/fusion-next/README.md

 Unknowns to address/determine/research
 ======================================

+ * How produce API documentation from AMD modules?
  * How best to handle many UI instances mapped to one widget, especially wrt mutual exclusivity
  * How to optimize this down to single-file builds with dojo build system
  * dijit.Tree unknowns